 Anterior Cervical Corpectomy Surgery in Fort Worth TX

 If you are searching for a specialist with years of experience performing Anterior Cervical Corpectomy Surgery in Fort Worth, TX then Axis Brain and Back is your best option.
-Dr. Saeid Aryan and Dr. David Rubin are Fort Worth spine surgeons with a long history and sterling track record of caring for his patients, providing outstanding care for them, and being on the cutting edge when it comes to neurosurgery.
+Dr. Saeid Aryan is a Fort Worth spine surgeons with a long history and sterling track record of caring for his patients, providing outstanding care for them, and being on the cutting edge when it comes to neurosurgery.
 One procedure that he specializes in at the Axis Brain & Back Institute is Anterior Cervical Corpectomy surgery, which is done to remove damaged or diseased vertebral bones and surrounding discs, relieving pressure on the spinal cord and spinal nerves.

 To begin the procedure, the patient is put on anesthesia, and an incision is made on the front of the neck.
 From there, the surgeon very carefully moves aside the structures inside the neck, creating a clear way to the spine.
 Once that path is created, the spinal discs above and below the damaged vertebrae are removed.
 In some cases, there may be more vertebral bodies and spinal discs taken out.
 This is also the time when the surgeon will correct any issues related to bone spurs pressing against the spinal cord and spinal nerves.